Sean Hannity’s Ties to Two More Trump-Connected Lawyers

 Sean Hannity has had no shortage of lawyers.
 In court on Monday, his name was disclosed as the third “mystery client” of Donald Trump’s personal lawyer Michael Cohen.
 Though Hannity says he was never actually Cohen’s client, he does appear to have used the legal services of other well-connected Trump-world lawyers in a different matter a year ago.

 On May 25, 2017, KFAQ, a radio station based in Tulsa, Oklahoma, received a cease-and-desist letter signed by two lawyers for Hannity: Victoria Toensing and Jay Alan Sekulow.
-Toensing’s signature sits above her name and that of her husband Joseph E. diGenova, the members of diGenova and Toensing LLP, who are identified as “Counsel for Sean Hannity,” according to an image of the signature page obtained by The Atlantic.
+Toensing’s signature sits above her name and that of her husband Joseph E. diGenova, the members of diGenova and Toensing LLP, who are identified as “Counsel for Sean Hannity,” according to a copy of the letter obtained by The Atlantic.
 Sekulow is also identified in the letter page as a “Counsel for Sean Hannity.”

 Sekulow is now the only known personal attorney for President Trump working full-time on the response to Special Counsel Robert Mueller’s inquiry.
 Sekulow recently announced that diGenova and Toensing had been hired to join him, before reversing course.
 The letter to the radio station was sent before Sekulow joined Trump’s team.

-Note: This post was updated on April 17 at 4:24 p.m.